Five Tips to Make Your Halloween Safe

 - Let your mom and dad look at your candy before you eat any of it.
 Throw out any candy that has an open or damaged wrapper.

 - Candy is yummy, but if you eat too much of it you’ll get sick.
 That’s why Mom or Dad only let you eat a couple pieces each day.
-If you want to learn how much candy is too much, play the Halloween Candy game.
+If you want to learn how much candy is too much, read what kids are saying about too much candy.

 Now you're all set to go out and collect as much candy as you can!